Spotlight On Motion Graphic Designer El Ogorodova

 Q. Is there somewhere you haven’t been yet, that you plan on visiting?

 A. I have quite a bit to see still.
-I have never been to Asia, Africa or Australia and Oceania.
+I have never been to Asia, Africa Australia, and Oceania.
 All those continents are on my list.
 I visited the South American continent for the very first time in my life this year.
 It was a six-week eye-opening road trip through 5 countries.
 I am ready for my next adventure.

 Q. What have you learned most about your line of work over the years?